 Most successful companies combine the latest trends and connect them to capitalize on established and traditional technologies.

 From today onwards, how will the future trends in logistics impact you?

-Radio Frequency Identity Chios has been in existence for more than a decade and has provided real-time tracking information.
+Radio Frequency Identity Chios has existed for over a decade and provided real-time tracking information.
 However, while most out-of-delivery (OFD) companies invest a lot in RFID, they cannot see any ROI from the technology.